There are currently no active references in this article.

 Taxonomic note This species was grown at Kew from seed thought to have originated in Southern Yunnan.
-It may however no longer be in cultivation.
 It is allied to R. decorum but differs in the blotched corolla and in the habit of the plant.
 The occurrence of this species in the wild has now been confirmed by recent collections though it is still not clear as to how distinct it is from R. decorum.
 It is notable for its very late flowering period.
 Royal Horticultural Society (1997)

 An evergreen shrub of loose straggling habit; young shoots and leaves glabrous.
 Leaves oval-oblong, rounded to shallowly cordate at the base, rounded and mucronate at the apex, 3 to 7 in. long, 11⁄4 to 23⁄4 in wide, dull green above, rather glaucous beneath; stalk 3⁄4 to 11⁄2 in. long.
 Truss composed of six to eight flowers which are fragrant.
 Calyx small, 1⁄3 in. wide, with shallow rounded lobes; flower-stalk slightly glandular, 1 to 13⁄4 in. long.
 Corolla 3 to 31⁄2 in. wide, funnel-shaped at the base, seven-lobed, the lobes spreading, notched in the middle, white flushed with rose and glandular outside, blotched and stained with red inside the funnel.
 Stamens fourteen to sixteen, of unequal length, their stalks white and downy at the base; anthers pale brown.
 Ovary and style glandular.
 Bot.
 Mag., t.
 8841. (s. and ss.
 Fortunei)